"Because of Our Past"

 In all, AN AMERICAN RHAPSODY is a remarkable ode to those who braved death to flee to America.
 As the grandmother says to Suzanne, “We are what we are because of our past.”
 She could have added that those who forget the past are doomed to repeat it.
 Let us pray that America never succumbs to the tyranny that so many of our citizens once fled.

+AN AMERICAN RHAPSODY tells the tale of a baby girl who was inadvertently left behind in Communist Hungary when her parents escaped.
+Suzanne stays with foster parents until her parents find a way to bring her to America.
+When she arrives, she is home sick for her foster parents and wants to go back to Hungary.
+This leads to family tensions, which explode when she becomes a teenager.
+Eventually, she returns to Hungary, where she learns about the horrors of Communism and what home really is.
 Being a true story, the plot is slightly convoluted, but the power of AN AMERICAN RHAPSODY lies in the characterizations.
 Scarlett Johansson as the teenage Suzanne gives a great performance until the movie nears its end when she has to change from the rebellious teenager to the loving daughter.
 Nastassja Kinski as her real mother gives the performance of a lifetime.
 With only 4 lightweight obscenities, limited kisses, drinking, and obscured violence, AN AMERICAN RHAPSODY is a remarkable ode to those who braved death to flee to America.
 It is a message to all Americans to help us appreciate just how precious freedom is.